AliceNN-ucdenver/starter-hugo-academic/content/course/gen-ai/_index.md

 **Expected Knowledge at the Start of the Course:**
 - Understanding of data structures and algorithm design
-- Basics of neural networks and deep learning
 - Familiarity with a high-level programming language, such as Python

 **Expected Knowledge Gained at the end of the Course:**